5004-SEA-Fa24-Geeng/final-project-final-project-3/README.md

           ```
           gradle run
           ```
-          Or run the JAR directly:
+          Or run Main.java
-          ```
-          java -jar build/libs/final-project-final-project-3-1.0.jar
-          ```

-       5. Using the Application
+       6. Using the Application
            - Main window will open automatically
            - Use filter panel to search celebrities
            - Click heart icon to add to wishlist